-- Provide CPA (or Enrolled Agent if license can be verified) letter with an assessment of the nondiscretionary business overhead expense ratio (expressed as a percentage of gross business income) and 12 (or 24) months business bank statements.
-CPA (or Enrolled Agent if license can be verified) letter should also address the borrower's percentage of ownership & number of years business has been in existence - Income equals 12+ month average (or 24+ month average) net income derived by applying the expense ratio to the gross revenues - Bank statement withdrawals will be analyzed to assure that recurring withdrawals are appropriately accounted for in the expense ratio
+- Provide CPA (or Enrolled Agent if license can be verified) letter with an assessment of the nondiscretionary business overhead expense ratio (expressed as a percentage of gross business income) and 12 (or 24) months business bank statements. - Income equals 12+ month average (or 24+ month average) net income derived by applying the expense ratio to the gross revenues. - Bank statement withdrawals will be analyzed to assure that recurring withdrawals are appropriately accounted for in the expense ratio.